819: Invasion of the Neptune Men

-If it’s not too much trouble, could someone ritual seppuku me right now?
+If it’s not too much trouble, could somebody ritual seppuku me right now, please?

 Seppuku is a Japanese ritualized form of suicide that dates back to 1180, as part of the samurai warrior code.
 Used to die with honor rather than be captured, or as a form of capital punishment to spare them the humiliation of public execution, seppuku involves slicing one’s abdomen open with a short sword.
 Sometimes a friend or relative would cut their head off after the initial stab to spare them the pain of a lingering death.

-Sounds like the Little Rascals are going to be in this.
+Sounds like the Little Rascals are gonna be in this.